JaydenIrwin/SpritePencilKit/README.md

 # SpritePencilKit

-A package for adding pixel-art editing.
+A package for adding a pixel-art drawing canvas.

+## CanvasView
-CanvasView - This is the most important class in the package.
+This is the most important class in the package.
 Use it to add a pixel canvas UIView on the screen.

+### CanvasViewDelegate
+This prototcol designed to give developers the same feedback that they get using PencilKit.

+## DocumentController
-DocumentController - This class controls all the drawing functionality of the canvas view.
+This class controls all the drawing functionality of the canvas view.